 TO: PSAC B.C.
 REGIONAL WOMEN’S COMMITTEE CHAIRPERSONS

-We are happy to invite resolutions for the upcoming PSAC B.C.
-Regional Women’s Conference, September 13 – 15, 2019, in Richmond, B.C., from PSAC-B.C.
-Regional Women’s Committees.
+CALL FOR RESOLUTIONS: We are happy to invite resolutions for the upcoming PSAC B.C.
+Regional Women’s Conference, September 23 – 25, in Richmond, BC, from PSAC Regional Women’s Committees in BC.

-Resolutions will be discussed, debated, and voted on at the Regional Conference and then if passed, subsequently submitted to the upcoming National Women’s Conference in 2020.
+Resolutions will be discussed, debated and voted on at the Conference and then subsequently submitted to the upcoming National Women’s Conference in 2017.
 The resolutions should be aimed at strengthening and improving the Union’s work on women’s rights and advancing our objectives.

 Resolutions should be accepted at a meeting of the recognized body with the motion noted in the minutes.
 A copy of the minutes may be requested.

 - Please limit your resolution to a maximum of 150 words.

 - Resolutions can be submitted in either the traditional or clear language format (please see the following examples of the two formats).

 - Submitted resolutions should not include any special formatting such as boxes or drawings.